 Camp Cooking Tips for Your Solo Road Trip

 Make Meal Prep Easy

 Cooking for one during your road trip can be tough.
 Depending on the length of your trip, consider pre-cooking a few of your meals.
 Things like pasta salad and quinoa salad save well and can be easily eaten during a quick roadside break or when you get to your destination.
 Things like spaghetti sauce, soup, and other saucy dishes can be portioned out, frozen, and reheated.
 Veggies can be chopped and stored in reusable containers or a Stasher Bag for easy cooking.
 This makes dinner prep and cleanup easier and you’ll probably eat better than if you are making everything from scratch at camp.

 Using non-stick pots and pans will simplify cleanup too.
 For dishes, pack a small dish brush or sponge and some biodegradable soap, and remember to always practice Leave No Trace principles.

 If you like cooking at camp, consider making one-pot meals.
 My friends from Fresh off the Grid wrote a guest post with 6 killer one-pot recipes perfect for road tripping.

 Pack Healthy Snacks

 Bring plenty of healthy snacks to help avoid binging on chips, candy, and other gas station junk food.
-Easy to snack on fruit like grapes, blueberries, apples, and mandarins are nice to have (I wash everything before setting out so they’re ready to go).
+Easy to snack on fruit like grapes, blueberries, apples, bananas, and mandarins are nice to have (I wash everything before setting out so they’re ready to go).
 I also love bringing along pre-chopped veggies and dips like hummus and Bitchin Sauce and other snacks on the healthier side like light popcorn, nuts, and baked chips.